GaelVaroquaux/website/content/programming/in_open_source_also_communication_is_hard.rst

    This post discuss the difficulties of communicating while developing open-source projects and tries to gives some simple advice.

-A large software project is above a social excercice where technical experts try to come together to good decisions, for instance on github pull requests.
+A large software project is above a social exercise in which technical experts try to reach good decisions together, for instance on github pull requests.
 But communication is difficult.
 It is easy to underestimate how much well-intended human beings can talk across each-other and get hurt, in open source as elsewhere.
 Understanding why